vladkinoman/just-my-notes/books/best-computer-science-books.md

 ###### Intermediate

-[The Little Book of Semaphores](https://greenteapress.com/wp/semaphores/) by Allen B. Downey (free book; learn about software synchronization by solving a series of puzzles; easy; amazing!)
+[The Little Book of Semaphores](https://greenteapress.com/wp/semaphores/) by Allen B. Downey (free book; learn about software synchronization by solving a series of puzzles; easy; good)

 [Project Oberon: The Design of an Operating System, a Compiler, and a Computer](http://people.inf.ethz.ch/wirth/ProjectOberon/index.html) by Niklaus Wirth & Jürg Gutknecht (free book)